dashygo097/vkr/README.md

   ```

   Then add the example directory from `examples/CMakeLists.txt`.

-- Use `assetSystem->resolve(...)` to load app assets first and then engine
-  assets.
-Explicit prefixes are also available: `app://`, `engine://`, and
-  `user://`.
+- Use `assetSystem->resolveApp(...)` for example-local assets.
+The asset system
+  also supports engine and user roots.
-- The application saves and loads `snapshot.toml` by default, preserving runtime
+- Render applications save and load `snapshot.toml` by default, preserving
-  context such as camera and UI/theme settings.
+  runtime context such as camera and UI/theme settings.

 ## License